 Crime is a significant concern in France, particularly in tourist areas.
 Pickpocketing, bag snatching, and scams are common, and visitors should be vigilant and take necessary precautions to protect themselves and their belongings.

-The most common areas for crime in France include: (See Also: Is it Safe to Visit Macedonia?
-Insider’s Guide)
+The most common areas for crime in France include: (See Also: Is Africa Safe To Visit?
+Discover The Truth)

 - Train stations and airports